racarter1215/learning-journal/programming-with-js-functions.md

 #### Comparison Operators like "buy = 3 > 5;"

 #### Logical Operators like "buy = (5 > 3) && (2 < 4);"

+## Functions

+#### Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements)

+#### we use them for reusability.
+It creates stability in code if tested properly

+#### expect a function to do something or complete a task, specifically one thing very well